 In October, when skies are bluer, and the air is crisp with Fall’s first touch, the enthusiastic crowds, larger than ever, once again flow through the front entrance into our beautiful fairgrounds to enjoy the spectacle of the Washington Parish Free Fair.

 Since its humble beginning in 1911 in a local livery stable, this county/parish fair has steadily grown bigger and better each successive year.
 Today, based on attendance records, it is believed to be the largest county/parish free fair in the USA.
 It is the second oldest Parish Fair in Louisiana.

 It is a family fair.
-They come from all over the country to enjoy the wholesome virtues characterized by Wiley Wit and imagination cemented with a strong enthusiasm, cooperation and genuine concern for the cultural, educational and economic advancement of the parish.
+They come from all over the country to enjoy the wholesome virtues characterized by Wiley Wit and imagination cemented with strong enthusiasm, cooperation, and genuine concern for the parish’s cultural, educational, and economic advancement.

-In addition to all these attractions, there is the Authentic Historical Pioneer Village, the Mile Branch Settlement.
+In addition to all these attractions, there is the Authentic Historical Pioneer Village and the Mile Branch Settlement.
 Here the visitor will be heartily welcomed by the many costumed hosts and experience a trip into our past as he visits the various log cabins and buildings filled with antiques and hospitality.
-One will feel free to sit a while on one of the broad porches or tap ones feet to the music.
+One will feel free to sit a while on one of the broad porches or tap one’s feet to the music.

 It is an experience one will not want to miss.